brycelelbach/cpp_bug_reporting_guidelines/README.md

 * Test Case: Minimal and complete code that demonstrates the bug.
 * Steps to Reproduce: The step of actions will produce the Observed Output using the Test Case when performed in the Environment.
+* Expected Output: Your expectation of what should have happened when following the Steps to Reproduce.
-* Observed Output: The complete and unabridged output that you experience when following the Steps to Reproduce.
+* Observed Output: The complete and unabridged output that you experienced when following the Steps to Reproduce instead of the Expected Output.
 * Environment: The Environment is a description of the software and hardware configuration that you used when you experienced the Observed Output by following the Steps to Reproduce.

 ## Test Case